jxhou/ContentExplorer/design docs/AngularAnimation.md

    ])
 ```

-In order for animation to work, an initial and final states have to be defined.
+In order for animation to work, the styles of an initial and final states have to be defined.
 If we apply enter animation to an element, we’ll see that nothing happens.
 That is because in the ‘void’ state the element is not present in the view, so it doesn’t have any style to transition from.
 Therefore transition styles are needed for the void state.
-For other default state, by default, the Final State is the element naturally placed in the view, with the properties we have applied to it in CSS.
+For other default state, by default, the Final State is the state of the element naturally placed in the view, with the properties we have applied to it in CSS.
 Sometimes, you will see element animating between transition styles, and at the end abruptly show the state style.

 ## Binding animation to element
 1. Place an animation trigger on an element within the template in the form of [@triggerName]="expression", where "expression" is from the component definition.
+The expression will be evaluated to a state to trigger a state transition.
 2. Binding to the host element of current component
 export class MyComponent {
   @HostBinding('@profileAnimation')